 Section 2.
 NCAA Rules and Regulations Regarding Financial Aid

-When a student's athletic ability is taken into consideration in any degree in the awarding of unearned financial aid, such aid shall not be awarded for a period in excess of one academic year, and such aid combined with that received from other sources may not exceed the amount defined in the NCAA Constitution.
+When a student's athletic ability is taken into consideration in any degree in the awarding of unearned financial aid, such aid shall not be awarded for a period longer than five academic years and such aid combined with that received from other sources may not exceed the limitations prescribed by the NCAA.

-The university is subject to all rules and regulations of the NCAA as they pertain to financial aid to student-athletes and to the interpretations issued by the NCAA in regard to such rules except when Mid-Continent Conference, Association of Mid-Continent Conference and Gateway Collegiate Athletic Conference rules are more restrictive.
+The university is subject to all rules and regulations of the NCAA as they pertain to financial aid to student-athletes and to the interpretations issued by the NCAA in regard to such rules except when Missouri Valley Conference (MVC), Missouri Valley Football Conference (MVFC), and Mid-American Conference (MAC) rules are more restrictive.

-In the administration of financial aid to student-athletes, the university shall follow the Principles Governing Financial Aid as set forth in the NCAA Constitution, Article 3, Section 4.
+In the administration of financial aid to student-athletes, the university shall follow the Principles Governing Financial Aid as set forth by the NCAA, specifically Bylaw 15.

-All student-athletes are subject to Article 3, Principle for the Conduct of Intercollegiate Athletics, of the NCAA Constitution and to all interpretations of this legislation.
+All student-athletes are subject to Article 10, Ethical Conduct, of the NCAA Constitution and to all interpretations of this legislation.

-The university shall limit initial scholarship or grants-in-aid awards, for which the recipient's athletic ability is considered in any degree, to entering student-athletes who meet the requirements as set forth in Article 4 and Article 5, Eligibility Rules for NCAA Championships of the NCAA bylaws.
+The university shall limit initial scholarship or grants-in-aid awards, for which the recipient's athletic ability is considered in any degree, to entering student-athletes who meet the requirements as set forth in NCAA Bylaw 14.